 Students who qualify for aid under Ohio Works First (R.C.
 5107) or Disability Assistance (R.C.
 5115).

-t.
+Students who qualify for free lunch under the National School Lunch Act and the Child Nutrition Act of 1966.

 Students whose families have suffered very significant financial losses due to severe illness or injury in the family or unusual expenses including, but not limited to, fire, flood, or storm damage.